Taylor Swift announces new album, 'The Tortured Poets Department'

 - READ MORE: Taylor Swift – ‘1989 (Taylor’s Version)’ review: her best album will never go out of style

-The singer-songwriter announced the upcoming album while accepting an award at the 2024 Grammys.
+The singer-songwriter announced the upcoming album while accepting an award for Best Pop Vocal Album for ‘Midnights’ at the 2024 Grammys.
 She said: “I want to say thank you to the fans by telling you a secret I’ve been keeping for the past two years.
 My brand new album comes out April 19th.
 It’s called ‘The Tortured Poets Department’.

 Taylor has since shared the album’s cover on social media, along with a note that reads: “And so I enter into evidence / my tarnished coat of arms / my muses, acquired like bruises / my talismans and charms / the tick, tick, tick of love bombs / my veins of pitch black ink“.